 Make Sure Everyone Knows About The Safety Kit

-The next things is to make sure everyone knows about the safety kit.
+The next thing is to make sure everyone knows about the safety kit.
 It’s not going to be very helpful if an alter doesn’t know it exists.
 Depending on how your system is right now, you can either talk about the kit at the next team meeting, broadcast it inside of the headspace, or ask everyone to spread the news “word of mouth” style.

 No matter how you are able to communicate it, you just want to make sure everyone knows where it is, what it’s for, and how to use it.